benhar-dev/coding-convention/docs/README.md

 ## Class

-In the IEC standard there is no keyword for Class, instead you must use a Function Block with the attributes shown below.
-You should decorate your classes with the no_explicit_call attribute to prevent if from being used as a standard IEC Function Block.
+In the IEC standard, there is a keyword for "Class".
+Favour the use of CLASS POUs whenever possible.
+If you are unable to define a CLASS POU, consider using a Function Block with the attributes outlined below.
+Ensure you decorate your classes with the no_explicit_call attribute to prevent them from being used as standard IEC Function Blocks.

 ```example
 {attribute 'no_explicit_call' := 'This FB is a CLASS and must be accessed using methods or properties'}